Temasek-Dynamics/gestelt2/gestelt_commander/README.md

     },
 ```

-# [UNSTABLE] Automatic generation of new scenarios
+# Automatic generation of new scenarios
+This script is in alpha state and may be slightly buggy but should work for the cases that it has been specifically built for (antipodal swap, forward flight).

 New scenarios such as antipodal swap and forward flight for an arbitrary number of drones can be auto-generated using the [gestelt_commander/scripts/generate_scenario.py](gestelt_commander/scripts/generate_scenario.py) script.